 For the NYT then, well might reasonable commentators suggest the following: As per the fundamental principles of ethical journalism, try some old fashioned honest, responsible, accurate reportage as the basis of a genuine change strategy; holding the powers that be accountable and then being accountable themselves; protecting the rights of those who speak truth to power, doing so with a keen eye to encouraging open, transparent, intelligent, informed, deep and meaningful public discourse; and when required, providing full disclosure on people and events.
 Whilst it is unlikely to erase the sins of the past, at least it might be able to re-position itself as the paper of record in the future and do so without any sense of irony impeding folks’ response to the narrative.
 Otherwise, they might as well assume the jig is up, pack up and go home, and take their fake/junk news, alternative facts, complementary realities, and post-truth solipsism with them.

-Truth be told: The so-called Gray Lady long ago morphed into a decrepit Old ‘n Grey, Bitter, Cynical, Twisted, Lifeless, Ghostly Whore (mucho disculpa to self-respecting emeritus ladies of the night).
+Truth be told: The so-called Gray Lady long ago morphed into a decrepit Old ‘n Grey, Bitter, Cynical, Twisted, Lifeless, Ghostly Whore (mucho disculpa to self-respecting emeritus ladies of the night, of whom some are this writer’s best mates).
 No clever strategizing about targeting new demographics, embracing new-fangled technologies, or rolling out novel business models designed to refurbish its dated, faded, shop-soiled marque or claw back its former glory in the media marketplace is ever going to change the status quo.

 ‘…there are motives more exalted than enlightened self-interest, but where collective action has to be taken in the fields of politics and economics, enlightened self-interest is probably the highest of effective motives.
 If politicians and their constituents always acted to promote their own or their country’s long-range self-interest, this world would be an earthly paradise.
 As it is, they often act against their own interests, merely to gratify their least creditable passions; the world, in consequence, is a place of misery.
 Propaganda in favor of action that is consonant with enlightened self-interest appeals to reason by means of logical arguments based upon the best available evidence fully and honestly set forth.
 Propaganda in favor of action dictated by the impulses that are below self-interest offers false, garbled or incomplete evidence, avoids logical argument and seeks to influence its victims by the mere repetition of catchwords, by the furious denunciation of foreign or domestic scapegoats, and by cunningly associating the lowest passions with the highest ideals, so that atrocities come to be perpetrated in the name of God and the most cynical kind of Realpolitik is treated as a matter of religious principle and patriotic duty.’